MIZOCR7/Shooter-Game/README.md

 # My Pygame 2D Shooter 🎮

 Hey!
 Welcome to my 2D shooter platformer game.
-I built this entirely in Python using the `pygame` library.
-It started as a fun project to learn game dev, and I ended up adding a lot of cool stuff to it.
+I build this in Python using the `pygame` library.
 ## Features
 * **Custom Engine:** Built from scratch using Pygame.
 * **Smart(ish) Enemies:** They patrol around, actually know when to stop at edges so they don't fall off like idiots, and shoot when you get in their line of sight.